Illinois Compiled Statutes

 publishes the collector's annual sale advertisement under Sections 21-110,

-resolution, to publish an advertisement giving notice of the intended
+resolution, publish an advertisement giving notice of the intended

-the advertisement.
+sale of certain tax liens and certificates that have been forfeited and are held by the county pursuant to Section 21-90.
 Under no circumstance may a tax year be offered at a scavenger sale prior to the annual tax sale for that tax year (or, for omitted assessments issued pursuant to Section 9-260, the annual tax sale for that omitted assessment's warrant year, as defined herein).
-In no event may there be more than 2 consecutive years

-forfeitures.
-The County Collector shall include in the advertisement and in the
+The county collector shall include in the advertisement and in the

 application for judgment and sale under this Section and Section 21-260 the